-At June 30, 2022 and 2021, WMU reported a liability of \$2,407,727 and \$3,054,518, respectively, for its proportionate share of the CERS collective net OPEB liability.
-The collective net OPEB liability was measured as of June 30, 2021 and 2020 for FY2022 and FY2021, respectively, and the total OPEB liability used to calculate the collective net OPEB liability was based on a projection of WMU's long-term share of contributions to OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2021 and 2020, WMU's proportion was 0.125766% and 0.126497%, respectively.
+At June 30, 2023, the District reported a liability of \$2,350,396 for its proportionate share of the CERS collective net OPEB liability.
+The collective net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the collective net OPEB liability was based on a projection of the District's long-term share of contributions to OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
+At June 30, 2022, the District's proportion was 0.119097 percent.
+The District recognized OPEB expense of \$191,539 as the OPEB liability and deferred outflows of resources increased and the related deferred inflows of resources decreased.